8 Contexts For Listening, Speaking and telling stories with Mindmaps

 Instead of focusing on themes, this time, you can provide a central idea with branches broken up into parts of speech.
 This time students must predict which nouns, verbs, adverbs and adjectives they may expect to hear in the listening dialogue.

 These are just three ideas for predicting listening texts through mindmapping, but as you get used to mindmapping, and as your students get used to it, more and more ideas will be generated.

-Another fascinating thing about mindmapping is that no matter how you may wish to focus on something very specific, the resulting map will always feed into a larger schemata and form the basis of developing other skills beyond the core skill being developed at any one time.
+Another fascinating thing about mindmapping is that no matter how you may wish to focus on something very specific, the resulting map will always feed into larger schemata and form the basis of developing other skills beyond the core skill being developed at any one time.
 I’ll explain this in more detail at the end of my article.